Circuit breaker: Operation

 All circuit breaker systems have common features in their operation, but details vary substantially depending on the voltage class, current rating and type of the circuit breaker.

 The circuit breaker must first detect a fault condition.
-In small mains and low voltage circuit breakers, this is usually done within the device itself.
+In small mains and low-voltage circuit breakers, this is usually done within the device itself.
 Typically, the heating or magnetic effects of electric current are employed.
 Circuit breakers for large currents or high voltages are usually arranged with protective relay pilot devices to sense a fault condition and to operate the opening mechanism.
-These typically require a separate power source, such as a battery, although some high-voltage circuit breakers are self-contained with current transformers, protective relays, and an internal control power source.
+These typically require a separate power source, such as a battery, although some high-voltage circuit breakers are self-contained with current transformers, protective relays, and internal power sources.

 Once a fault is detected, the circuit breaker contacts must open to interrupt the circuit; this is commonly done using mechanically stored energy contained within the breaker, such as a spring or compressed air to separate the contacts.
-Circuit breakers may also use the higher current caused by the fault to separate the contacts, such as thermal expansion or a magnetic field.
-Small circuit breakers typically have a manual control lever to switch off the load or reset a tripped breaker, while larger units use solenoids to trip the mechanism, and electric motors to restore energy to the springs.
+A breaker may also use the higher current caused by the fault to separate the contacts, via thermal expansion or increased magnetic field.
+A small circuit breaker typically has a manual control lever to switch the circuit off or reset a tripped breaker, while a larger unit may use a solenoid to trip the mechanism, and an electric motor to restore energy to springs (which rapidly separate contacts when the breaker is tripped).

 The circuit breaker contacts must carry the load current without excessive heating, and must also withstand the heat of the arc produced when interrupting (opening) the circuit.
 Contacts are made of copper or copper alloys, silver alloys and other highly conductive materials.
 Service life of the contacts is limited by the erosion of contact material due to arcing while interrupting the current.
 Miniature and molded-case circuit breakers are usually discarded when the contacts have worn, but power circuit breakers and high-voltage circuit breakers have replaceable contacts.